 Calculating the results, Denis Balsom, editor of the Wales Year Book, has suggested that, if repeated in the election, the polling would hand Welsh Labour 31 seats, a majority of one, which although slim, would be a significant achievement given the existence of an electoral system which makes it incredibly difficult for any one party to secure a majority outright.

 Balsom’s analysis would also see the Conservatives on 13 seats, Plaid Cymru on 11 and the Lib Dems winning just five seats in the new Senedd.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.